 The University of Arizona offers an online Psychiatric-Mental Health Nurse Practitioner (PMHNP) graduate certificate through its College of Nursing.
 The four-semester, 29-credit program includes 540 supervised clinical hours and a required campus-based orientation session.
 RNs who hold an MSN or DNP degree in any specialization are eligible for the program, which includes courses in advanced pharmacology/pharmacotherapeutics, advanced physiology/pathophysiology, and advanced patient assessment for students who have not yet completed training in these areas.
 To further explore the program, visit the University of Arizona College of Nursing at www.nursing.arizona.edu.

 Frontier Nursing University offers an online Psychiatric-Mental Health Nurse Practitioner Post-Graduate Certificate program that is designed for students who have already completed graduate training in an APRN specialization.
 The program is part-time and requires student to complete six courses and 540 supervised clinical hours.
 Students in the program can graduate in six terms or 18 months and are required to attend a campus-based orientation session.
 To further explore the program, visit the Frontier Nursing University at frontier.edu.

-More Graduate Certificates in Psychiatric-Mental Health Nurse Practitioner
+More Psychiatric-Mental Health Nurse Practitioner Graduate Certificate Programs

 *Online PMHNP certificate programs may not accept applicants from all 50 states.
 In addition, licensing requirements for NPs, including PMHNPs, vary by state.
 It is thus advisable for students to examine program admissions policies carefully prior to submitting an application and to review their state’s licensing requirements to ensure that a program’s curriculum will provide the training needed to meets those requirements.
 Students should also speak with admissions advisors or program administrators for more information about state restrictions, licensing requirements, the gap analysis process, and the clinical placement process before applying.